Main Menu

 With the vast range of commercial dehumidifiers on the market, choosing the right one for your business is often a long process.

-Excess moisture is a problem for many organisations, and the issues will differ from one business to another.
-For example, battery manufacturing facilities often need extremely low humidity levels of less than 1% RH, while commercial swimming pools need a relative humidity range between 50-60% to prevent condensation.
+Excess moisture is a problem for many organisations and solutions will differ from one business to another.
+For example, battery manufacturing facilities often need extremely low humidity levels of less than 1% RH, while other applications may need conditions of 40-60% RH to ensure that a process is within a pre specified humidity set point.
 Facility conditions, industry, function, and budget are some of the factors that can add to the complexity of selecting a suitable unit/s.
+Dehumidifiers can also be retrofitted to a facility, often to solve an existing problem in a facility.

 In this guide, we will discuss: